emreerbir/Find-Job-App/README.md

 That's it!
 Now you can use your job search application.
 Good luck!

-## More Information on Java Swing, PostgreSQL an SQL
+## More Information on Java Swing, PostgreSQL and SQL

 - [Java Swing Documentation](https://docs.oracle.com/javase/tutorial/uiswing/)
 - [PostgreSQL Documentation](https://www.postgresql.org/docs/)